COVID-19 vaccine: Get the latest updates on children’s doses, booster shots and more. Learn More

 • those who carry more body fat around the abdomen

 Your race is also a factor.
-It is not known why, but African Americans, Asian-Americans, and American Indians are at greater risk than whites to develop type 2 diabetes.
+It is unknown why, but African Americans, Asian Americans, and American Indians are at greater risk than Caucasians to develop type 2 diabetes.

 Prevention

-You cannot control certain factors such as your age, race, or family history.
-However, adopting a healthy lifestyle can do a lot to protect you from type 2 diabetes.
-Exercise regularly, eat lots of vegetables and fruits, eat mostly low fat foods, and keep sugar intake to a minimum.
+You cannot control factors like age, race, or family history.
+However, a healthy lifestyle can significantly protect you from type 2 diabetes.
+Exercise regularly, eat lots of vegetables and fruits, eat primarily low-fat foods, and keep sugar intake to a minimum.

-Eating unprocessed foods that are low in sugar and exercising consistently help keep your blood sugar levels stable, which is very important to prevent or control diabetes.
+Eating unprocessed foods that are low in sugar and exercising regularly aids in keeping your blood sugar levels stable, which is very important to prevent or control diabetes.

 3. High Blood Pressure (Hypertension)

-High blood pressure affects 1 of every 3 adults in the U.S. It can lead to kidney or heart failure, stroke, and other undesirable outcomes.
+High blood pressure affects one of every three adults in the U.S. It can lead to kidney or heart failure, stroke, and other undesirable outcomes.
 The scariest part is that there are no symptoms in many cases.
 For this reason, high blood pressure has been nicknamed “the silent killer.”

 You can have the condition and not even know it!